 It might not be as famous as anime, manga, or sushi, but Japan has a rich theater tradition that goes back centuries.

 Kabuki is the type of Japanese theater most people are likely to know.
-If you want to see Kabuki today, you have two main choices, The National Theatre, near the Imperial Palace or Shochiku’s Kabukiza in Ginza, The National Theatre or Shinbashi Enbujo .
+If you want to see Kabuki today, you have three main choices, Shochiku’s Kabukiza in Ginza, The National Theatre or Shinbashi Enbujo .

 Kabuki is usually performed as a marathon program beginning in the morning and finishing in the late afternoon.
 But you can purchase so-called makumi tickets for single acts or the shorter performances that are part of the day’s schedule.
 These are cheaper and offer an appetiser before you commit to more.

 What to expect?

 A Kabuki performance is a rowdy affair, with plenty of applause, carefully timed calling-out from the audience, elaborate sets, and flamboyant make-up and costumes.

 …the stories are bombastic and straightforward—and the melodrama irresistible

 While the dialogue is poetic and hard even for native Japanese speakers to make out, the stories are bombastic and straightforward—and the melodrama irresistible.